MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting company access

-Granting company rights to individual users allows you to control which users have access to the companies you’ve created.
+Granting company rights to individual users allows you to control which users have access to the companies you've created.

 *Be sure to set company access using the steps in this procedure each time you do either of the following things:*

-**Create a new user record** If you don’t set access, the user won’t be able to access any companies in Microsoft Dynamics GP.
+**Create a new user record** If you don't set access, the user won't be able to access any companies in Microsoft Dynamics GP.

-**Create a new company** If you don’t set access, no users will be able to access the company.
+**Create a new company** If you don't set access, no users will be able to access the company.

-If you marked the Copy Access from Company option in Microsoft Dynamics GP Utilities when you created a new company, you’ve already specified the users who will have access to this company.
+If you marked the Copy Access from Company option in Microsoft Dynamics GP Utilities when you created a new company, you've already specified the users who will have access to this company.
 Complete this procedure within the User Access Setup window only to modify the settings you copied.

-After you’ve set access, each company that a user has access to will appear in the Company Login window for that user.
+After you've set access, each company that a user has access to will appear in the Company Login window for that user.

 *LESSONUSER1, LESSONUSER2, and users with a status of Lesson User can only